SVD-LLM: Truncation-aware Singular Value Decomposition for Large Language Model Compression: SVD-LLM

 \subsection{Truncation-Aware Data Whitening}

-\textbf{Motivation:} Due to high variance of the input activation, simply applying vanilla SVD for LLM compression leads to severe accuracy degradation~\citep{DBLP:journals/corr/abs-2312-05821}.
-To address this issue, ASVD~\citep{DBLP:journals/corr/abs-2312-05821} formulates LLM compression as an optimization problem with the following optimization objective: where $W$ is the weight matrix of the original LLM, $X$ is the activation of $W$ given an input, $W'$ is the compressed weight matrix, and $L = ||WX-W'X||_F$ is the compression loss in the form of Frobenius loss.
+\textbf{Motivation:} Due to high variance of input activation, simply applying vanilla SVD for LLM compression leads to severe accuracy degradation~\citep{DBLP:journals/corr/abs-2312-05821}.
+To address this issue, existing methods~\citep{DBLP:journals/corr/abs-2312-05821, DBLP:conf/iclr/HsuHCLSJ22} formulate LLM compression as an optimization problem with the following objective: where $W$ is the weight matrix of the original LLM, $X$ is the activation of $W$, $W'$ is the compressed weight matrix, and $||WX-W'X||_F$ is the compression loss in the form of Frobenius loss.